-This is part ONE in my series “Eat your Veggies”!
+This is from the archives, part ONE in my series “Eat your Veggies”!

 There is no question that vegetables are an important staple of a healthy diet, both for our personal well-being but also for that of our planet.
 So every excuse to incorporate a great variety of veggies in our culinary repertoire is a good idea.
 As you know, I have expanded my own vegetarian and vegan cooking on Cuisinicity (that was my new year’s resolution!).
 So, it occurred to me that, every so often, I should bring back one of my “old” posts featuring an individual vegetable and update it with new recipes I have created since, or write a brand new one on a vegetable I have only started to explore this year.
 Are you with me?

 This week for part one, I am revisiting spinach and expanding it to include other leafy greens from the cruciferous family such as arugula, kale, escarole, Swiss chard, collard greens and yes, even brussels sprouts.
 There are many more veggies from the cruciferous family of course but that will suffice for now; I will explore them too in due time-I promise!

 Leafy greens and Cruciferous veggies in general are filled with nutrients and are outstanding for your health.
 Because this is beyond the purview of this post, I have provided links to each respectively above, so that you can go check out their nutritional virtues for yourself.

 The beauty of leafy greens is that you can, with perhaps the exception of brussels sprouts, interchange them in your cooking (just don’t overcook the collard greens), depending on your preference or what you have on hand.
 So you can be creative,”experiment” and just have fun with my recipes!
 In fact, I look forward to hearing back from you on your experience with changing this green for that one and reporting back on your results-you can’t lose!